DUI Defense Lawyer

 Yes, it is possible in some cases to plead to an amended charge that is not the DUI.
 The Conner Law Firm has an excellent track record of negotiating plea bargains to reduce DUI charges, though no outcome can be guaranteed.
 Reducing these charges allows you to avoid the mandatory license revocation that is required for DUI convictions.
 Ms. Conner will evaluate your case and determine if this strategy may be available in your case.

-What is the penalty for a first DUI in Illinois?
+What Is Court Supervision for DUI in Illinois?

 Contact The Conner Law Firm for DUI Defense